Sima Nan

 Yu Li (于力), better known by his pen name Sima Nan (司马南; born 22 June 1956), is a Chinese television pundit, social commentator, and journalist.
 In the early 21st century, he is well known for his staunch support of Chinese Communist Party (CCP) stances and nationalistic, anti-American sentiments.
-In the late 1990s, he was mostly known for his criticism of pseudoscience and supernatural phenomena, especially his opposition to what he called qigong-related fraud.
+In the late 1990s, he was mostly known for his criticism of pseudoscience and alleged supernatural phenomena, especially his opposition to what he called qigong-related fraud.

 Biography

 Sima was born son of a traditional Chinese medicine doctor, in Heilongjiang province, although Shandong is considered his ancestral home.
 He graduated from Heilongjiang College of Business at the end of 1981, after which he was assigned to work for the central government in Beijing.
 He had worked a variety of jobs since, notably as a journalist and television producer.
 He is a member of the CCP since 1977.